India recorded highest deaths due to pollution in 2019, says Lancet study

 Among those who died due to air pollution, 9.8 lakh were affected by ambient pollution caused by PM2.5 – tiny particles in the air that are two and half microns or less in width, the researchers said.
 Household air pollution caused 6.1 lakh deaths.

-In 93% of India’s overall area, the PM2.5 levels breached the World Health Organisation-mandated guidelines, the report said.
+In 93% of India’s overall area, the PM2.5 levels breached the World Health Organization-mandated guidelines, the report said.

 According to the study, burning of biomass in households was the single largest cause of air pollution deaths in India, followed by coal combustion and crop burning.